- Documentation

 Storage & Delivery

-How to Upload Images
+How to Upload Images and Videos

-Accepted formats: PNG, JPG, JPEG, and WEBP
+Accepted image formats: PNG, JPG, JPEG, and WEBP (up to 25MB)

 TIP